niw/HapticKey/README.md

 HapticKey is a simple utility application for MacBook with Touch Bar that triggers a haptic feedback when tapping Touch Bar.

-Since Touch Bar is just a flat panel, there are no feedback other than visual change of the key displayed, it is terribly uncomfortable especially when tapping ESC key, like while using Vim.
+Since Touch Bar is just a flat panel, there is no feedback other than a visual change of the key displayed, it is terribly uncomfortable especially when tapping ESC key, like while using Vim.

-By adding a haptic feedback, which is vibrating a track pad not Touch Bar itself, it helps to improve the usage of Touch Bar.
-It is also optionally playing a sound effect or flashing the screen like a visual bell on terminal.
+By adding a haptic feedback, which is vibrating a trackpad not Touch Bar itself, it helps to improve the usage of Touch Bar.
+It is also optionally playing a sound effect or flashing the screen like a visual bell on a terminal.

 Usage
 -----

-Download the latest pre-build application binary from [Releases](https://github.com/niw/HapticKey/releases) page.
-Note that these pre-build application binaries are not signed so you need to allow to execute it on Security & Privacy settings pane in System Preferences.
+Download the latest pre-built application binary from [Releases](https://github.com/niw/HapticKey/releases) page.
+Note that these pre-built application binaries are not signed so you need to allow to execute it on Security & Privacy settings pane in System Preferences.

 Also, the application may ask a permission to use Accessibility, as like the other applications that are listening system events.